Vol IX, Issue 3 Date of Publication: July 17, 2024

 6. Privacy and confidentiality: Mrs T underwent examinations by multiple students, and these students subsequently shared their findings with the examiners.
 Her personal medical information was disclosed to a large number of individuals (staff, examiners, and students) without her explicit permission.

-7. Mrs T, despite being of low socio-economic status, was not provided with the necessary support or accommodation, such as a private room, which could have minimised her risk of exposure to infections.
+7. Mrs T, despite her low socio-economic status, was not provided with the necessary support or accommodation, such as a private room, which could have minimised her risk of exposure to infections.
 She was admitted for an extended period, and she was subjected to daily exposure to multiple students.

 8. The sole breadwinner of the household, her husband, did not receive compensation for the wages he lost while accompanying her during her hospital stay.

 9. Mrs T was compelled to leave her children in the care of neighbours without fully understanding the real purpose of her admission.
-Her children would have also suffered due to their parents’ prolonged absence and ultimately from losing their mother for an undisclosed reason.
+Her children would have also suffered due to their parents’ prolonged absence and the ultimate loss of their mother for an undisclosed reason.

 The teaching hospital bears significant responsibility for her tragic death due to its failure to ensure proper informed consent, inadequate supervision, and insufficient measures taken to ensure the patient’s safety.
 Additionally, the hospital staff and the team that conducted the examination (including the examiners) share responsibility by not promptly addressing her deteriorating condition and repeatedly exposing her to various people.